Gevorg Najaryan

-Gevorg Najaryan (Գևորգ Նաջարյան; born 6 January 1998) is a Kazakh footballer of Armenian descent who plays as a central midfielder for Van.
+Gevorg Najaryan (Գևորգ Նաջարյան; born 6 January 1998) is a footballer who plays as a central midfielder.
+Born in Armenia, he represented Kazakhstan internationally.

 Club career

 Shakhter Karagandy

 On 11 March 2015, Najaryan made his senior team debut in Kazakhstan Premier League against FC Ordabasy at Metallurg Stadium, replacing Vladislav Vasiliev at the 83rd minute by coach Vladimir Cheburin.
 On 5 April 2015, Najaryan scored his first senior team goal against FC Tobol at 59th minute.
-The goal was the first goal in the match but Shakhter Karagandy was defeat by 4-1.
+The goal was the first goal in the match but Shakhter Karagandy was defeat by 4–1.
 Najaryan played eight games and scored a goal for Shakhter Karagandy.

 Astana

 In January 2016, Najaryan moved to defending Kazakhstan Premier League champions FC Astana.

 On 6 July 2017, Najaryan returned to Shakhter Karagandy on loan for the remainder of the 2017 season.

 Pyunik

 On 16 February 2022, Pyunik announced the signing of Najaryan.

 Van

 On 8 September 2022, Van announced the signing of Najaryan from Pyunik.